 Create tasks that are achievable yet challenging for kids.
 Appoint Wiggly Wyatt as the line leader so he can be the first to stand and walk to the door.
 Shy Shonda can make an important contribution to class by setting the table for snack while the others wash hands.
 Gradually encourage kids to try increasingly challenging tasks.

-5. Empower kids by giving them appropriate choices.
+5. Empower spiritual growth in kids by giving them appropriate choices.

 Make choices fun.
 For example, “Would you like to read this week’s Bible verse or sing it?” or “Berta, would you like to lead worship or closing prayer today?”
 Help children feel important by brainstorming solutions to classroom challenges: “What can each of us do to make a new child feel welcome?”

 6. Teach children to serve one another in love.

 Want to equip kids with an indestructible, independently rechargeable self-worth mega boost?
 Create opportunities for them to share their God-given talents with someone in need; then step back and watch Jesus’ power work within them.

 I was touched by a heart-warming example of this at vacation Bible school.
 I watched as a second-grader compassionately poured two handfuls of coins and dollars into the Mexico Missions Box.
 “This is for Juan and his family,” he softly declared, and a smile overtook his face as tears welled in his eyes.
 He knew he was making a difference in the life of an impoverished family he’d never even met.
 I instantly wanted to rush over and tell him how noble a deed he’d done, but that was totally unnecessary.
 Knowing he’d “been Jesus” to someone else was a greater reward than anyone could’ve offered.